 But God is my King from long ago; He brings salvation on the earth.
 It was You who split open the sea by Your power; You broke the heads of the monster in the waters.
 It was You who crushed the head of Leviathan and gave it as food to the creatures of the desert.
 It was You who opened up springs and streams; You dried up the ever-flowing rivers.
 The day is Yours, and Yours also the night; You established the sun and moon.
 It was You who set all the boundaries of the earth; You made both summer and winter.
 Remember how the enemy has mocked You, Yahweh, how foolish people have reviled Your Name.
 Do not hand over the life of Your dove to wild beasts; do not forget the lives of Your afflicted people forever.
 (Ps.
 74:12-19)

 First Asaph lays the praise on thick—praise which rings totally false from a man who opened this psalm by asking, “Why does Your anger burn against the sheep of Your pasture?”
 And notice how Asaph only condemns himself by demonstrating how aware he is of Yahweh’s supremacy and power.
-Leviathan was a greatly feared, dragon-like creature who terrified sailors at sea (see What kind of animal was Leviathan?).
+Leviathan was a greatly feared, dragon-like creature who terrified sailors at sea.
 Humans viewed Leviathan as an invincible creature who seemed impossible to kill, so when Asaph describes Yahweh giving Leviathan meat to desert dwelling creatures, he’s emphasizing how incredibly powerful Yahweh is.
 Yet as Asaph waxes on about Yahweh’s supremacy over created things, he persists in personally rebelling against Yahweh by refusing to acknowledge the great rebellion of the Jews.
 He describes Israel as a land where Yahweh was worshiped in many places, even though he knows that was not true.
 Then he has the gall to refer to Israel as Yahweh’s innocent “dove” who he urges Yahweh not to hand over to wild beasts.
 A dove??
 Such a metaphor hardly lines up with the metaphors Yahweh uses for Israel in Jeremiah and Ezekiel.